 4. RACE PACKAGE PICK-UP

-All riders are required to view the Virtual Racer Briefing (link to the briefing will be available in spring 2023) prior to picking up the team's Race Package.
+All riders are required to view the Virtual Racer Briefing (link to the briefing will be available in late May/early June 2023) prior to picking up the team's Race Package.

 1) Whitehorse-area Team Captains have the option of Race Package Pick-up on the Tuesday before the event at the Mt.
 McIntyre Recreation Centre.

 2) The second choice is the Friday before the event in Haines Junction.
 Check the Itinerary page for the location as we alternate year to year between the Convention Centre and the Da Ku Cultural Centre.